 Learn more in New Rules for Reducing Physical Restraint in Kentucky Schools

 .
-Also read the regulation in its entirety
+Also read the full regulation

 , and download the Kentucky Department of Education's Guidance Document for 704 KAR 7:160